Capacity Crisis Emergency Meeting

 Due to these problems, ESC has disclosed that its members have run into problems such as some liners breaching contractual commitments, difficulty getting boarding slots before May and the freight rates fluctuating to the point that there are 45% increases to ensure a booking.

-Shippo; do i need to be vat registered, trends
+Shippo; when do you need to be vat registered, trends

 Moreover, the lack of availability for sea freight means that there has been a surge in demand for air freight – which means that there’s also been a significant hike in the rates.
 These rate increases are mainly to east Asian markets such as Korea, Japan, and China.